Three more insanely good value Trader Joe’s wines: Red Blends edition

 Hey Trader Joe’s!
 What’s the problem?
 Come back to New York!

-If you want to know where a Trader Joe’s wine is hear you, click on my post here.
+If you want to know where a Trader Joe’s wine is near you, click on my post here.
 It is called Join the incredible Hunt to Find Trader Joe’s Wine in each state.

-I can still talk about the wines I have had recently.
+I an going to talk about the wines I have had recently.

 AND…